ranjeetabh/ranjeetabh.github.io/README.md

-# Data Science Portfolio By Ranjeeta Bhattacharya ## [Github](https://github.com/ranjeetabh)
+# Data Science Portfolio By Ranjeeta Bhattacharya

 This portfolio is a complilation of Jupyter notebooks, standalone scripts(Python & R) and relevant documentation of different projects explored and created as part of my master's program in Data Science.
+Github profile can be accessed from [here](https://github.com/ranjeetabh).

 ## Project Repositories